MADiff: Motion-Aware Mamba Diffusion Models for Hand Trajectory Prediction on Egocentric Videos

 \subsection{Understanding Hand-Object Interaction}

 Hand-object interaction (HOI) comprehension helps guide the downstream tasks in computer vision and robot systems.
-In the early stage, Calway \etal \cite{calway2015discovering} establish connections between specific human tasks and corresponding objects, which highlights an object-centric comprehension across diverse interaction modes.
-In contrast, Liu \etal \cite{Liu_2017_ICCV} emphasize capturing the dynamic attributes of objects, underscoring the relationship between object-centric interactions and goal-directed human activities.
+In the early stage, Calway \etal \cite{calway2015discovering} build connections between human tasks and corresponding objects, which highlights an object-centric comprehension across diverse interaction modes.
+In contrast, Liu \etal \cite{Liu_2017_ICCV} emphasize capturing dynamic attributes of objects, underscoring the relationship between object-centric interactions and goal-directed activities.
 After that, more and more works contribute to HOI understanding by pixel-wise semantic segmentation \cite{schroder2017hand,darkhalil2022epic,zhang2022fine,Higgins_2023_CVPR}, bounding-box-wise detection \cite{furnari2020rolling,fan2021understanding,Shiota_2024_WACV,shan2020understanding}, fine-grained hand/object pose estimation \cite{romero2022embodied,zhou2020monocular,Lin_2023_CVPR,yang2022artiboost,liu2021semi,lim2013parsing}, and contact field estimation \cite{yang2024learning,yang2021cpf}.
-Ego4D \cite{grauman2022ego4d} further conducts a standard benchmark that evaluates understanding of hand-object interaction based on several predefined subtasks.
+Ego4D \cite{grauman2022ego4d} further conducts a standard benchmark that evaluates HOI understanding based on predefined subtasks.
 However, only comprehending what has happened to humans and environments (objects) is not enough in many applications, where future possible hand positions or object states are required to plan downstream tasks.